The future of virtual health is now

-Virtual care is becoming a key part of an integrated member-centric benefits experience delivering greater access, convenience and value.
+Virtual health is now a key part of an integrated member-centric benefits experience that aims to deliver greater access, convenience and value.

-And this is just the beginning of a new era of virtual health, including virtual care in real-time interactions and the transfer of patient information digitally with a provider, which helps to provide greater access and convenience, and member-centricity.
+And this is just the beginning of a new era of virtual health, in which real-time interactions and the transfer of patient information is occurring digitally with a provider, delivering greater access and convenience, and member-centricity.

 3 key takeaways about virtual care

 1. Nearly 90% of Americans surveyed in 2021 said they want to continue using virtual care for non-urgent health needs1

 2. 74% employers said virtual health will have a major impact on care delivery in the future2

 3. Almost $250 billion in annual health care spending can potentially be shifted to virtual settings in the U.S3

 Removing barriers to care and advancing health equity

 Virtual health is vital for making health care more accessible.
 In both rural and urban communities, people may face significant barriers to accessing the care they need.
 Transportation challenges, inflexible working hours, a lack of childcare — these and other social determinants of health all pose obstacles.

 “It’s hard enough for some people to see their doctor once a year,” says Dr. Donna O’Shea, chief medical officer of population health management at UnitedHealthcare.
 “If you have a chronic condition and you need to check in with your doctor every month or every quarter, it can be really burdensome.
 But people now recognize that access to care is challenging for so many patients.”